 Geography Professor Scott Sheridan has been named a recipient of the 2020 Outstanding Research and Scholarship Award (ORSA).
-Sponsored by the University Research Council and the Division of Research and Sponsored Programs, this award honors Kent State’s exceptional researchers and scholars.
+Sponsored by the University Research Council and the Division of Research and Economic Development, this award honors Kent State’s exceptional researchers and scholars.
 Recipients are selected based on the quality of their research and scholarship, and its impact on society.

-“Faculty chosen by the University Research Council to receive an ORSA represent those who go above and beyond their significant teaching responsibilities to pursue their passions in research, creative arts and scholarship,” said Paul DiCorleto, vice president for research and sponsored programs at Kent State.
+“Faculty chosen by the University Research Council to receive an ORSA represent those who go above and beyond their significant teaching responsibilities to pursue their passions in research, creative arts and scholarship,” said Paul DiCorleto, vice president for Research and Economic Development at Kent State.
 “While doing so, they provide highest quality experiential learning for students, generate inspiration and novel ideas and build the national reputation of Kent State.”

 Meet Scott Sheridan, Ph.d.